marcominerva/marcominerva/README.md

 ## I'm a Consultant, a Software Engineer, a Teacher and a Speaker!

 I have been using .NET since its first introduction.
 Today I proudly live in Taggia, Italy, I work as a freelance consultant and I am involved in designing and developing solutions for the Microsoft ecosystem, building applications for Desktop, Mobile and Web.
 My greatest expertise is backend development as a software architect.
 I hold training courses.
-I'm a speaker at technical events, write books and articles about developing and regularly make live streaming about coding on Twitch.
+I'm a speaker at technical events, I write books and articles about developing and I regularly make live streaming about coding on Twitch.
 I'm a Microsoft MVP since 2013.

 ### Connect with me: